 New York is a high-tax state, and that taxation continues after you retire and no longer depend on a regular paycheck.
-If you have a mix of retirement benefit options, they may or may not be excluded under New York State’s taxation system, but you will have to pay taxes on your IRA distributions if they exceed a certain amount.
-In 2018, for your 2017 tax year, expect to pay a 4 percent tax rate on your retirement income above that exclusion.
+If you have a mix of retirement benefit options, they may or may not be excluded under New York State’s taxation system, but you will have to pay taxes on your IRA distributions if they exceed a certain amount, called the exclusion amount.
+For the 2018 tax year, the exclusion amount is $20,000.

 Roth IRA contributions are made with post-tax dollars, so you can’t claim a federal tax deduction.
 Roth IRAs aren’t subject to federal tax as long as you’ve reached the age of 59 1/2 and the Roth account has been open for at least five years before you make the first withdrawal.
 Unlike traditional IRAs, you don’t ever have to withdraw money from a Roth IRA account.
 However, Roth IRA distributions are counted as part of the $20,000 exclusion by New York State, so you could end up paying state income tax on any withdrawals.